Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Methods

+For model training, spatial patches of $160 \times 160 \times 160$ voxels were extracted.
+The sampling strategy was configured such that 30\% of the extracted patches were centred on background voxels, while the remaining 70\% were distributed across the available foreground target classes.

-\paragraph{Training} As per nnU-Net \cite{isensee2021nnu}, the equally weighted sum of the Dice loss and cross-entropy loss was used.
-The background class was excluded in the Dice loss, except for models trained with marginal loss, since we empirically found this to perform better.
-Stochastic gradient descent (SGD) with Nesterov momentum was used (learning rate = 0.01, momentum 0.99) with a polynomial learning rate decay schedule (power = 0.9).
-A batch size of 6 was used, and training was continued for 2000 epochs with the checkpoint achieving the highest mean DSC saved.
-Each model was trained three times with different random seeds and the probabilistic (post \texttt{softmax}/\texttt{sigmoid}) outputs were averaged to form robust ensemble predictions.
+\paragraph{Training and optimisation} We used an equally weighted sum of Dice loss and cross-entropy (CE) loss, aligning with the standard nnU-Net configuration \cite{isensee2021nnu}.
+The background class was excluded from the Dice loss computation (with the exception of the marginal loss formulation).
+The models were optimised using stochastic gradient descent (SGD) with Nesterov momentum (initial learning rate $= 0.01$, momentum $= 0.99$), governed by a polynomial learning rate decay schedule (power $= 0.9$).

+Training was conducted with a batch size of 6 for a maximum of 2,000 epochs, and the model weights yielding the highest mean \acrfull{dsc} on the validation set were retained for final inference.
+A comparison of key implementation details and computational costs is shown in \textbf{Table \ref{tab:cost}}

+To ensure robust predictive performance, each model configuration was trained three times using distinct random initialisation seeds.
+The final ensemble predictions were derived by computing the average of the probabilistic (post-\texttt{softmax} or post-\texttt{sigmoid}) outputs from these three runs.

 \paragraph{Code} \url{https://github.com/Jesse-Phitidis/partially_labelled_WMH_ISL_seg}